 This summer, let's preserve our oceans!

-Summer is here, translucent waters and fine sandy beaches are ours!
+Summer is here, translucent waters and fine sandy beaches are here!

 Into the blue

-Every year, 8 million tonnes of plastic end up in our oceans, so much so that we are now talking about a “7th continent”, floating on the surface of the water or lining the seabed.
-Spreading into the Mariana Trench, this waste threatens biodiversity.
-Moreover, specialists have established that at this rate, in 2050 there will be more plastic waste than fish in our oceans.
+Every year, 8 million tons of plastic end up in our oceans, so much so that we now speak of a "7th continent," floating on the surface of the water or covering the seabed.
+Spreading as far as the Mariana Trench, this debris threatens biodiversity.
+Moreover, experts have established that at this rate, there will be more plastic waste than fish in our oceans by 2050.

 Mass tourism, the scourge of the oceans

-Pollution mainly due to human behavior, knowing that 80% of plastic waste dumped into the oceans comes from terrestrial sources.
-Having become a tourist hub, the level of marine pollution in the Mediterranean basin increases, for example, by 40% each year.
-Reaching pollution records, the Mediterranean Sea is gradually transforming into a “plastic trap”, the effects of which are devastating for the local ecosystem.
+This pollution is primarily due to human behavior, given that 80% of plastic waste dumped into the oceans comes from land-based sources.
+Having become a tourist hub, the level of marine pollution in the Mediterranean basin, for example, is increasing by 40% each year.
+Reaching record levels of pollution, the Mediterranean Sea is gradually transforming into a "plastic trap," with devastating effects on the local ecosystem.

 Plastic: less is more

-Mainly used for packaging, this polymer-based material is difficult to recycle and especially a limited number of times.
-As a result, only 9% of plastic waste produced globally is recycled, the rest being incinerated, buried or thrown into nature.
-That is hundreds of years of environmental pollution for just a few minutes of use, because half of the time, the plastic used is single-use (cups, straws, disposable plastic bags, etc.).
+Mainly used for packaging, this polymer-based material is difficult to recycle, and especially only a limited number of times.
+As a result, only 9% of plastic waste produced worldwide is recycled, with the rest being incinerated, buried, or thrown into the environment.
+That's hundreds of years of environmental pollution for just a few minutes of use, because half the time the plastic used is single-use (cups, straws, disposable plastic bags, etc.).

 Let’s preserve our oceans!

-To fight against marine pollution, it is up to us to act on dry land.
-As the Tara Ocean scientific foundation explains in a recent column, it is useless to want to “mop up the leak when the tap is not closed”.
-In other words, the solution to marine pollution comes above all from our ability to change our habits to reduce our plastic impact.
-To do this, here are some ideas for eco-friendly actions to adopt this summer (and all year round...) in order to reduce our impact on the environment and replace single-use plastic products.
+To combat marine pollution, it's up to us to act from dry land.
+As the Tara Ocean scientific foundation explains in a recent article, there's no point in trying to "plug the leak when the tap isn't turned off."
+In other words, the solution to marine pollution lies primarily in our ability to change our habits to reduce our plastic footprint.
+To that end, here are some ideas for eco-friendly actions to adopt this summer (and all year round) to reduce our impact on the environment and replace single-use plastic products.

 1. Adopt reusable water bottles

-Instead of buying plastic bottles, opt for a reusable stainless steel or glass bottle.
-And in case you have forgotten your bottle, choose drinks in glass containers, which you can then reuse or recycle, this material being much better recycled than plastic.
+Instead of buying plastic bottles, opt for a reusable stainless steel or glass water bottle.
+And in case you forget your water bottle, choose drinks in glass containers, which you can then reuse or recycle, as this material is much more easily recycled than plastic.

 2. Refuse plastic straws

-Omnipresent in restaurants and bars, plastic straws are a scourge for the environment.
-If you can't do without them, opt for alternatives like bamboo, stainless steel, glass or even paper straws.
+Ubiquitous in restaurants and bars, plastic straws are a scourge for the environment.
+If you can't live without them, opt for alternatives like bamboo, stainless steel, glass, or even paper straws.

 3. Opt for tote bags that last